parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/end-of-life.md

 If the end of life is expected to be near, care tends to prioritise comfort and dignity

-A person’s _usual medication_ may not be appropriate if they are nearing end of life.
+A person’s <ins>usual medication</ins> may not be appropriate if they are nearing end of life.
 Medicines may be reviewed.
 These decisions are unique for the individual but generally involve:

 - Stopping medicine intended only for long term benefit (such as tablets to lower cholesterol).
 - Continuing medicine for current symptoms (such as pain killers).